ModelEarth/localsite/start/steps/README.md

-# Story Setup Steps
+# Page Setup Steps

-You can use [Localsite Story Pages](../) to create websites with free GitHub hosting.
+You can use [Localsite Pages](../) to create websites and stories with free GitHub hosting.

 If you get stuck at any point, please DM us on Twitter at [DreamStudioAGI](https://twitter.com/DreamStudioAGI).